Home

 INFORMATION FOR AUTHORS

-Authors are invited to submit articles to any Editor, including a Managing Editor, the Executive Editor and the Editor-in-Chief.
 All papers are refereed and acceptance of an article by an Editor indicates that the high standards of the journal have been met.
-For more information, see the page about the Editorial Process.
+For more information, see the page about the Editorial Process, noting that articles over 30 pages in HHA format (10pt computer modern font, textwidth 5.1in, textheight 7.8in) are rarely accepted.
+Tabular data, computer code, or other similar material not appropriate for print publication can be made available for download from the HHA website.

-If an article is accepted, the authors should prepare a final version using the journal style, following the guidelines below.
-The references should be updated, and the content of the article should only be changed as requested by the referee.
-Authors should send both the source .tex file and a pdf file to the Editor they have been dealing with.
-Articles are copyedited by professional copyeditors who may make additional stylistic changes, but it is the authors' responsibility to follow the guidelines below.
-Please send .tex files as attachments, rather than simply including them in the message body, as this can lead to corruption.
+If an article is accepted, the authors should prepare a final version using the journal class file hha.cls.
+(With some browsers, you may need to right-click and select an appropriate option.)
+The authors should carefully follow the style guidelines below.
+The references should be updated and the content of the article should only be changed as requested by the referee/editor.
+Authors should upload both the source .tex file and a pdf file to EditFlow.
+Articles are copyedited by professional copyeditors who may make additional stylistic changes, but it is the authors' responsibility to follow the guidelines.
+An article that is too difficult to work with will be sent back to the authors.

 At the time of acceptance, authors must submit a Consent to Publish form.
 Authors may choose to retain ownership of copyright to their work, subject to appropriate use of the work by the journal.

-Accepted papers will be made available on the web in dvi, Postscript and pdf formats, and will be printed by International Press.
-Authors will each receive a complimentary copy of the issue in which their articles appear.
+Accepted papers will be made available online and will be printed by International Press.
+Each author will receive a complimentary copy of the issue in which their article appears.

 STYLE GUIDELINES